 The book inspiring us this season is

-- Use journaling as a tool to uncover your inner wisdom
+- Using journaling as a tool to get below the surface and uncover inner wisdom.

 In the Creative Soul Seasonal Women’s Circles, we are not “improved upon.”
 We are already wise, amazing women.
 Instead, this is a space for renewal and re-invention.
-Here we dive deeper into who we really are – what makes us happy, what ignites us, our true desires and even what we are on this planet to do.
-It is a place of laughter and deep, respectful listening.
+A place to dive inward and return with gifts that light our way moving forward.

 To enrich the experience even more, each “season” we choose a different book to charge up our inner and outer explorations.
-This fall, we’ll be inspired by “Unfolding: Slow Down, Drop In, Dare More” by Nancy J. Hill.
+This fall, we’ll be inspired by “Reclaiming the Wild Soul” by Mary Reynolds Thompson.

-So join us to reconnect with our true selves in a relaxed, inviting atmosphere.
+So join us to reconnect with our inner landscapes as we navigate what’s ahead.